firehol/netdata/docs/guides/python-collector.md

 In this tutorial, you'll learn how to leverage the [Python programming language](https://www.python.org/) to build a custom data collector for the Netdata Agent.
-Follow along with your own dataset, using the techniques and best practices covered here, or use the included examples for collecting and organizing eithre random or weather data.
+Follow along with your own dataset, using the techniques and best practices covered here, or use the included examples for collecting and organizing either random or weather data.

 ## What you need to get started